Baby Friendly Hospital

-Deaconess Women's Hospital and St. Mary's Hospital for Women and Children are seeking the Baby-Friendly Designation.
-This is made possible by with funding from the Centers for Disease Control and Prevention.
+Deaconess Women's Hospital has received Baby-Friendly Designation.
+This is made possible with funding from the Centers for Disease Control and Prevention.

 The goal of Baby-Friendly is to help breastfeeding mothers reach their infant nutrition goals, thus increasing breastfeeding initiation and duration rates.
 The Baby-Friendly Hospital Initiative follows evidence-based maternity care practices for infant nutrition and mother/ baby bonding.
 By following the 10 steps toward the Baby-Friendly designation, a hospital is removing barriers to breastfeeding within the health care setting and in turn supporting both mom and baby.
 Click here